SeaQL/sea-orm/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Report a bug or feature flaw
+about: Report a bug or design flaw
 title: ''
 labels: ''
 assignees: ''